Postgraduate ACU-PUBH652-2023

 The aim of this subject is to enable students to apply their knowledge of health research by conducting independent research and producing and presenting a well written public health research thesis.

-The assessment for this subject comprises an oral presentation of the research and the production of either an (up to) 10,000 word thesis or a 3000 word paper for publication with an expanded methods section.
 This assessment is intended to test the ability of students to synthesise and incorporate research data into a standard written format used to communicate public health research.
 These assessments build on the scaffolded assessment items from ACU-PUBH651 Research Thesis Part A. Appointment of examiners and the examination process will be conducted in accordance with the research thesis requirements of Australian Catholic University’s Guidelines for Postgraduate Coursework Programs.
 In order to pass this subject, you are required to obtain an aggregate mark of greater than or equal to 50% and pass the hurdle task.

-- Written Progress report - Hurdle task - Enables students to reflect on their progress and identify tasks still to be completed and skills yet to be acquired (Must Pass Hurdle%)
+- Written Progress report - Hurdle task - Enables students to reflect on their progress and identify tasks still to be completed and skills yet to be acquired (Must Pass Hurdle)

 - Presentation - Enables students to present the literature, methods, results, interpretation, and implications for policy on a specific public health research topic, demonstrating effective oral presentation skills.
 (20%)